God’s design and purpose is for us to bear good fruits

 How can I Bear Fruit?

 To produce more fruits (for example, grapes), the grapevine leaves are pruned to be more fruitful.
 Jesus used the grapevine to illustrate how we can bear fruit.
-However, there are “fake vines.”
-Jesus is the “true vine.”
-God is the vinedresser.
+However, there are “fake vines” that produce rotten fruits.
+Jesus is the “true vine,” and God the Father is the vinedresser.

 - Jesus is omnipresent; ask Him.
 Believe and receive Him as your personal Savior.

 - Get to know Jesus by reading the ‘Book of John‘ in your daily quiet time with God.

 - Ask Jesus to send the Great Counselor, the Holy Spirit, who will help you understand His words.

-- Grow in true repentance, radically changing your mind and have nothing to do with sin.
+- Grow in genuine repentance, radically changing your mind and have nothing to do with sin.

 - Look for a support group or Christian church to help you grow spiritually.

-It takes three years for a grapevine to produce fruits and pruning has a lot to do with it.
+It takes three years for a grapevine to produce fruits, and pruning has a lot to do with it.
 Holy Spirit empowers a person who begins to bear fruit.
 The process of maturity takes nurturing.
 A good fruit ripens in season.